A model explaining the new CDF II W boson mass linking to muon $g-2$ and dark matter: Numerical analysis

-Fig.~\ref{fig:st} shows oblique parameters $\Delta S$ and $\Delta T$ in light of the W boson anomaly, where the blue circle represents the allowed region at $68\%$ confidence level (CL), green $90\%$ CL, and red $99\%$ CL.
-The black plots are the ones satisfying the muon $g-2$ at 3$\sigma$ interval.
-The orange(white) plots satisfy the lighter(heavier) mass of DM at the region of $62.5-63(525.5-542.5)$ GeV in addition to the muon $g-2$ at 3$\sigma$ interval.
-It implies that the lighter DM would be in favor of the W boson anomaly.
+As a result of parameter scanning, we obtain possible values of $\Delta S$ and $\Delta T$ for the parameter sets that can explain the deviation of muon $g-2$.
+Fig.~\ref{fig:st} shows oblique parameters $\Delta S$ and $\Delta T$ obtained in the model compared with the required region in light of the W boson anomaly, where the blue, green, and red circles respectively represent the allowed region within $68\%$ confidence level (CL), $90\%$ CL, and $99\%$ CL.
+The black dots correspond to parameter sets satisfying the muon $g-2$ within 3$\sigma$ interval.
+We thus find that it is possible to obtain $\Delta S$ and $\Delta T$ which accommodate the W boson anomaly while explaining the deviation of muon $g-2$.
+Here, we find more parameter sets giving $\Delta S < 0$.
+The orange(yellow) dots satisfy the lighter(heavier) mass of DM at the region of $62.
+5-63(525.
+5-542.
+5)$ GeV in addition to the muon $g-2$ condition.
+From the figure, it is seen that the lighter DM would be in favor of the W boson mass anomaly.
 Hereafter, we depict figures within the range of oblique parameters.

-The left(right) of Fig.~\ref{fig:diff-damu} shows muon $g-2$ at $3\sigma$ interval in terms of $m_R-m_I$($m_R$), where the red points show the allowed region of oblique parameters within $68\%$ CL, green $90\%$ CL, and blue $99\%$ CL.
-The solid black line represents the best fit (BF) of $\Delta a_\mu$, the dotted lines $1\sigma$, and the dot-dashed lines $2\sigma$.
-The smaller mass difference tends to get smaller muon $g-2$, that is trivial result since the muon $g-2$ is proportional to the mass difference.
+We obtain the allowed range of new scalar particle masses to explain muon $g-2$ and W boson mass anomaly at the same time.
+The left(right) of Fig.~\ref{fig:diff-damu} shows muon $g-2$ at $3\sigma$ interval in terms of $m_I-m_R$($m_R$), where the red, green, and blue dots correspond to the allowed region of oblique parameters within $68\%$ CL, $90\%$ CL, and $99\%$ CL.
+The solid black line represents the best fit (BF) value of muon $g-2$, the region between dotted lines is $1\sigma$ {interval}, and the region between dot-dashed lines is the $2\sigma$ one.
+We then find the requirement for masses as $m_I - m_R \lesssim 370$ GeV and $m_R \lesssim 550$ GeV.
+The smaller mass difference tends to get smaller muon $g-2$, which is a trivial result since the muon $g-2$ is proportional to the mass difference.
 The smaller DM mass provides a wider allowed region that is also a natural consequence of the formula of muon $g-2$.
 When the DM mass and the mass difference are heavier, the allowed space is narrower since they conflict with the oblique parameters.